Altinity/clickhouse-regression/clickhouse_keeper/README.md

 ./perfomance.py --clickhouse-binary-list=docker://altinity/clickhouse-server:23.3.5.10.altinitytest --clickhouse-binary-list=docker://clickhouse/clickhouse-server:22.8 --test-to-end -o classic
 ```

-2) The `--inserts` and `--repeats` settings can be applied to change the number of inserts and repeats of inserts.
+2) The `--inserts` and `--repeats` settings can be applied to change the number of inserts and repeats f inserting into the table.

 ```commandline
 ./perfomance.py --clickhouse-binary-list=docker://altinity/clickhouse-server:23.3.5.10.altinitytest --inserts=10000 --repeats=1 --test-to-end -o classic